-Truth be told, texting and social media may be just as destructive to Deandre’s productivity as talking too much at the water cooler.
+Truth be told, texting and social media may be just as destructive to Deandre’s productivity as excessive talking at the water cooler.

 And if social media and texting become a department-wide problem, you may need to consider establishing parameters and guidelines for when employees can take a social media break.
 Many companies even include social media, Internet and personal call policies in their employee handbooks.

 9. Make sure your office layout isn’t a problem

 Open offices are all the rage, but even normal office interaction may become annoying due to the inherent lack of privacy and limited quiet spaces designed into such environments.

 If everyone is complaining about noise pollution or problems concentrating, consider whether your office design needs some adjustments.
 You may need to designate “quiet zones,” install phone booths, and remind team members to step into nearby conference rooms if an impromptu meeting begins in the walkway.